top-tier-ci-coders/pgmpy/Report.md

 **observed**: List of nodes (optional).
 If given the active trail would be computed assuming these nodes to be observed.
 **additional_observed**: List of nodes (optional).
 If given the active trail would be computed assuming these nodes to be observed along with the nodes marked as observed in the model.
 **Output**
-Returns True if there is any active trail between the start and the end node.
+Returns True if there is any active trail between start and end node

 ### 3 BayesianModel.get_independencies(self, latex=False)
 **Input**
 **latex**: boolean.
 If latex=True then latex string of the independence assertion would be created.
 **Output**
-Computes independencies in the Bayesian Network, by checking d-separation.
+Computes independencies in the Bayesian Network, by checking d-seperation.

 ### 4 BayesianModel.get_immoralities(self)
 **Output**